theuggla/lysande-jekyll-theme/README.md

 1. Pull (`git pull https://github.com/1dv022/jekyll-boilerplate.git`) into your existing repo.
 Make sure you are in the root of your repo.

-2. Start the virtual machine using `vagrant up` (May take 10-30 minutes.
+2. Start the virtual machine using `vagrant up` (May take 10-30 minutes this first time.
 Ignore red command line statements and warnings.)

 3. SSH into the machine using  `vagrant ssh`